gabrielmiller1/workshop-javafx-jdbc/README.md

 > Status: Done.

-### It is a JavaFX application, where I perform the CRUD of Employees and Departments.
+### It's a JavaFX application, where I perform a CRUD of Employees and Departments.

 ## Some fields in Department Model is: